-Qualifying complaints must be made within one month of the incident occurring
+* Qualifying complaints must be made within one month of the incident occurring

-Please use the attached request formwhich will require completion in order for your case to be considered.
+Please use the attachedwhich will require completion in order for your case to be considered.

-- Electronic copies can be emailed to: firstname.lastname@example.org - Subject line should read "COMMUNITY TRIGGER REQUEST"
+- Electronic copies should be emailed to: email@example.com - Subject line should read "COMMUNITY TRIGGER REQUEST"

-- Paper forms can be collected from Runnymede Borough Council Civic Centre and posted to: Katie Walker - Community Safety Officer, Runnymede Civic Offices, Station Road, Addlestone, Surrey.
+- Paper forms can be collected from Runnymede Borough Council Civic Centre and posted to: Katie Walker - Community Safety Coordinator, Runnymede Civic Offices, Station Road, Addlestone, Surrey.
 KT15 2AH

-- For additional assistance, you can telephone the CSO directly on 01932 425065. - Requests must be in writing and therefore any verbal request will be directed back to the submission form.
+- For additional assistance, you can telephone the Community Safety Coordinator directly on 01932 425065 however all requests must be in writing and therefore any verbal request will be directed back to the submission form.

 - Upon receiving a Community Trigger request, the victim (and if appropriate, the individual submitting the request) will be contacted within 3 working days to confirm receipt.

-For more information about the Community Trigger, please visit the Community Trigger website.
+For more information about the Community Trigger, please visit the Government Community Trigger website.